c4road/ca_challenge/README.md

 4) Core module is used basically to implement DRY

-5) Reviewers is a custom user module that provides boths authentication and review metadata.
-In broader cimcurstances is useful separating those concerns and implement some third party package for authentication like djoser https://goo.gl/q8rMHy
+5) Reviewers is a custom user module that provides both authentication and review metadata.
+In broader circumstances is useful separating those concerns and implement some third party package for authentication like djoser https://goo.gl/q8rMHy

-6)
+6) I assumed that when reviewing the user is in a company detail view, and thats why I take the company id from url kwargs when creating a review.
+Considering default viewset create endpoint doesnt use url kwargs, thats why i used generic CreateAPIView instead of Viewset.
+Nevertheless, I use viewsets in companies module.

+7) I inherited from three types of django rest framework views to demonstrate a broader skillset

 ## API documentation

-To take a look at the api endpoints you have to import the ca_challenge.postman_collection.json using Postman, activate the enviroment, also you can visit http://localhost:8000/swagger/ and http://localhost:8000/docs/ for further information.
+To take a look at the api endpoints you have to import the ca_challenge.postman_collection.json using Postman, also you can visit http://localhost:8000/swagger/ and http://localhost:8000/docs/ for further information.